Jon1969Edwards/ThisHubbaRepo/README.md

 - Keep map cached
 - Animations?
     (android:animateLayoutChanges="true" when setting to gone)
+- Handle re-auth
+	- post back to fb, then back to us?
+	- button for it?

 // Design Changes
 - sliders for numbers on ratings for spots